POWERS OF ATTORNEY – FINANCIAL AND WELFARE

 It may sound obvious, but you need to think very carefully about who you would want to act as your attorney.
 It must be someone in whom you have complete trust and who will be willing and able to handle the powers granted to them.
 Granting a Power of Attorney is, however, a bit like taking out house insurance – you hope it will not be needed… but it gives you peace of mind that it is there just in case the worst happens and it is needed!

 You can appoint one attorney or more than one.
 You can have one attorney acting for financial matters and someone else acting for welfare matters.
 You can have two attorneys acting together or separately, or one person as the first named attorney with another acting as a substitute in case the first named cannot act.
-There are a number of options and the member of our ARCS team advising you will discuss your preferences and provide guidance on the option to best suit your situation.
+There are a number of options and the member of our private client team advising you will discuss your preferences and provide guidance on the option to best suit your situation.

 You will need to check that the person you wish to appoint as your attorney is willing to act as they need to sign a form indicating their consent before the Power of Attorney can be registered.
 Someone who is bankrupt cannot act as your continuing attorney.
 If you later change your mind you are always free to revoke the powers you have granted.
 Attorneys can also resign from acting although this rarely happens in practice.